Table Of Contents

 SDR Grading and SDR Review (for an HDR title)

-While we want to lean into continuing with grading in HDR when a show has already begun doing so, a show can still make progress in the color grade using only SDR monitoring.
+While we want to continue with grading in HDR when a show has already begun doing so, a show can still make progress in the color grade using only SDR monitoring.
 If the project is color managed properly, the grading work can still be used as the basis for a final pass performed later when HDR reference monitoring is available.

 SDR Titles